2024 Speakers

 Amanda Prorok

-Collective Intelligence and Robotics Professor at the University of Cambridge
+Professor of Collective Intelligence and Robotics, University of Cambridge

 Amanda Prorok is Professor of Collective Intelligence and Robotics at the University of Cambridge.
 Her mission is to synthesize controllers and interaction strategies that lead to cooperative and collaborative systems.